Redecorating/mbp-2016-linux/README.md

 if you want to use a different fan speed profile than the hardware uses by default.
 In that case, you might want to use a tool like [`mbpfan`](https://github.com/dgraziotin/mbpfan).

+Models with the T2 chip need patches to applesmc, as the t2 chip is the SMC These patches are in [linux-mbp-arch](https://github.com/aunali1/linux-mbp-arch).
+If you want fan control on T2 Macs, use this [mbpfan fork](https://github.com/networkException/mbpfan) as the location of the applesmc sysfs interface is changed by those patches.

 The ambient light sensor is working out of the box for the models without Touch Bar, using the `applesmc` module as well.
 In models with Touch Bar, the ambient